An open API service indexing awesome lists of open source software.

 # RouterOSClient

-`RouterOSClient` is a Dart/Flutter package that provides an easy-to-use interface for connecting and interacting with Mikrotik's RouterOS devices via a socket connection.
+`RouterOSClient` is a Dart/Flutter package that provides an easy-to-use interface for connecting and communicating with Mikrotik's RouterOS devices via a socket connection.
 This package supports both standard and secure (SSL/TLS) connections, enabling you to send commands and receive data from RouterOS devices in real-time.

 ## Features